buildo/avenger/docs/introduction/Comparison.md

 Differences:
 - Avenger it's not react-specific (although we use react as well)
-- Avenger makes no assumption on the origin of the data.
+- We make no assumption on the origin of the data.
 It's easy to go to HTTP same as it is to go to localStorage.
 - Avenger offers smart reuse of the data your UI needs, and also manages a cache to reuse results later in time.
 At current status, React Refetch doesn't seem to offer neither of the two.

 ### [React Transmit](https://github.com/RickWong/react-transmit)